idelchi/devenv/README.md

 ## Usage & Integrations

 - As submodule (i.e reference it in your project)
-- As globally available environment (i.e install it on your machine and run it from anywhere with `task -g`)
+- As globally available environment, running with `task -g`.
+Either
+    - use the published docker image which contains the latest version in $HOME
+    - install this respository in your $HOME directory

-The root Taskfile expects `DEVENV` to be set in order to correctly include the subtasks.
+The root `Taskfile` as well as the `docker-compose` file expects `DEVENV` to be set in order to correctly function.
+For this purpose, the `.env` file needs to be configured and sourced.
-Either set it directly in the Taskfile, or provide it as an environment variable.
-The `.env` is used for the docker-compose service, as well as the subtasks.

-The published image contains the full configuration in the home folder and can be referenced with "task -g".

-Either use with docker-compose to mount the local directory and run with "task -g", or embed the configuration inside your project and run with "task docker".